Mister Oswald, by Russ Johnson

 Mister Oswald

-In October 1927, the first episode of 'Mister Oswald' (1927-1989) appeared in Harware Retailing, where it would run for six decades.
+After contributing some one-shot gags to the magazine, Russ Johnson introduced the readers of Hardware Retailing to a recurring character.
+In October 1927, the first episode of 'Mister Oswald' (1927-1989) appeared in the magazine, and remained a recurring feature for six decades.
 The comic strip was also published in European hardware retailing magazines, running in the UK's Ironmonger (1955-1982) and in Finland's Nupi (1957-1982).
-In 1968, a compilation book was published, 'Forty Years with Mr. Oswald' (National Hardware Retailing Association, 1968), in which Johnson also recounts his own history in the retail business, both in the introductions for each chapter and in a comic strip created specially for the book.
+In 1968, a compilation book was published, 'Forty Years with Mr. Oswald' (National Hardware Retailing Association, 1968), in which Johnson also recounted his own history in the retail business, both in the introductions for each chapter and in a comic strip created specially for the book.

-Oscar A. Oswald is the owner of a retail store.
-He is a grumpy man who usually lacks the foresight to prevent things from going wrong.
-Johnson modelled him after his own father, but picked the name 'Oswald', because he felt it was a fitting name for "a dumb person".
+Oscar A. Oswald is the grumpy owner of a retail store, who usually lacks the foresight to prevent things from going wrong.
+Johnson modelled him after his own father, but picked the name Oswald, because he felt it was a fitting name for "a dumb person".
 Two of Oswald's colleagues are Mr. Hotair (recognizable by his derby hat), and Herman, a short-sized employee.
-Mr. Hotair is always bossing everybody around, while not doing anything fruitful himself.
-Herman has a tendency to say the wrong things at the wrong time.
-He is usually blamed for whatever goes wrong in the store, even if it was clearly not his fault.
+Mr. Hotair is always bossing everybody around, while not doing anything useful himself.
+Herman has a tendency to say the wrong things at the wrong time, and is usually blamed for whatever goes wrong in the store, even if it was clearly not his fault.
 Each gag is two pages long.

 Other comics

-During the early 1930s, Johnson also created the comic strip 'Bunker Bunk and the Boys' - about a wholesale business - and 'Sellem and Son' - about two retailers - for the Armstrong Cork Company.
-The Sporting Goods Dealer ran his comic strip 'Adam and Steve' and the Remington Arms Company featured a full-page comic strip on a monthly basis.
-But Johnson soon dropped all these series in favor of 'Mr. Oswald'.
+During the early 1930s, Johnson also created two comic strips for the Armstrong Cork Company: 'Bunker Bunk and the Boys', about a wholesale business, and 'Sellem and Son', about two retailers.
+The Sporting Goods Dealer ran his comic strip 'Adam and Steve' and the Remington Arms Company featured a full-page comic strip by Russ Johnson on a monthly basis.
+However, Johnson eventually dropped all of these series in favor of 'Mr. Oswald'.

 'Adam and Steve'.